xaya/xaya_tutorials/XAYA RPC Methods.md

 ## name_history

-This is generally not needed, and requires the blockchain to be specifically organised to use this method.
+This method returns a complete history of a name.
+It is generally not needed, and requires the blockchain to be specifically organised to use this method (you cannot run this method in a default XAYA wallet installation).
 As such, further description is omitted.